CENTERING PRAYER

 What is Centering Prayer?

 Centering prayer is a form of silent prayer that comes from the Christian monastic tradition.
 We often think of "prayer" as thoughts and feelings expressed to God with words, but Paul says to "pray without ceasing" (1 Thess 5:17), implying that the deepest prayer must be something beyond words.
-In the Christian tradition, the purest form of prayer is the surrender of our entire being to God - a loving presence that infuses all that we say and do
+In the Christian tradition, the purest form of prayer is the surrender of our entire being to God - a loving presence that infuses all that we say and do.

 Most monks and nuns spend at least some time in silence every day, learning how to surrender and open themselves more fully to the experience of contemplative prayer - a phenomenon written about by Christian mystics like John Cassian, Theresa of Avila, and Thomas Merton, which entails a complete resting of the self or soul "in God."